ThomasHauth/SimpleCMake/README.md

 -> File -> Import .. -> Existing Code as Makefile Project

+The file import_existing_project.png shows where you can find this command.

 Select "GNU Autotools Toolchain" as Toolchain.
 This should set the required include path automatically so you have working intelli sense.
 If this did not work, you need to set the path to the C++